 This course focuses on the function, diagnosis, and service practices of current automotive steering and suspension systems.
-Students will learn and study current steering and suspension systems, to include 4 wheel alignments, suspension systems, and tire service.
+Students will learn and study current steering and suspension systems, including 4-wheel alignments, suspension systems, and tire service.

 AST230 ELECTRICAL/ELECTRONIC SYSTEMS II